XCEssentials/XCEUniFlow/README.md

 ## How it works

-Each app [feature](https://en.wikipedia.org/wiki/Software_feature) should be implemented as a data type that conforms to **`Feature`** protocol.
-This data type is never supposed to be instantiated and works only as meta data to combine corresponding feature states.
-This is how we define application features.
+Each app [feature](https://en.wikipedia.org/wiki/Software_feature) should be represented by a data type that conforms to **`Feature`** protocol.
+Its name corresponds to the feature name.
+This data type is never supposed to be instantiated and will be needed as meta data for corresponding feature states only.

-Each of the app feature states should be implemented in form of a data type that conforms to **`FeatureState`** protocol (each explicitly defines corresponding `Feature`).
-Instances of these data types will be representing their features (remember, each feature might be represented by not more than one `FeatureState`-inherited data type instance at any given point of time).
-This is how we define all possible app states.
+Each of the app feature states should be represented by a data type that conforms to **`FeatureState`** protocol and explicitly defines corresponding feature via typealias `UFLFeature`.
+Instances of these data types will be used to represent their features.

-All the `FeatureState`-instances are supposed to be stored in a single global storage called **`GlobalModel`**.
-It is a single point of truth at any moment of time, which stores global current app state ("global app state" is a meta definition that means combination of all `FeatureState`-inherited data type instances).
+All app features are supposed to be stored in a single global storage called **`GlobalModel`**.
+It is a single point of truth at any moment of time, which stores global app state.
+On a high level, it works much like a dictionary, where app features are used as keys, and corresponding feature states are stored as values.
+This means that `GlobalModel` may or may not contain any given feature at any given moment of time, but if it contains a feature - it only contains one and only one particular feature state; as soon as we decide to to put another feature state into `GlobalModel` (after we made a transition) - it will override any previously saved feature state (for this particular feature) that was stored in `GlobalModel` at the moment.

-====
+Each transition should be represented by an instance of **`Action`**, a special data type (`struct`) that contains transition name and body (in the form of `closure`).

-- **GlobalModel** is a universal storage for all the data that is directly used by app during time.
+There is a special technique for how to define transition. `Action` initializer is inaccessible directly.
+It is supposed that all transitions should be defined in form of static functions that return `Action` instance.
+Such functions must be incapsuleted into special data type that conforms to `ActionContext` protocol: this protocol provides exclusive access to a sepcial static function that allows to create `Action` instance by passing into it transition body.
+Such technique enforces source code unification and provides great flexibility: the encapsulating function can accept any number of input parameters, that can be captured into transition body closure, but in the end transition body is always just a closure with no input parameters.

-The key component of the library is **Dispatcher**.
-It keeps inside **GlobalModel**, which is universal storage for everything that is directly used by app during time.
-Every [application feature](https://en.wikipedia.org/wiki/Software_feature) should be represented by a **Feature**, each
+In most cases, it is recommended to incapsulate state transitions into related features, so `Feature` protocol inherits `ActionContext` protocol.

-All data is being stored in GlobalModel.
-To access data (put, update, remove)
+After we have defined app features, their states and transitions, we need to make it work together.
+Each app has to maintain one and only one dispatcher - instance of **`Dispatcher`** class.
+It's is recommended to create and start using one first thing afte app finishes launching.

-All aplication data, meta data and everything, that defines current application state is being stored in **`GlobalModel`** (storage).
-Developer has no direct access ...
-To access data in `GlobalModel` , or update it, or remove
+Dispatcher has several responsibilities:

-- **Action** is a piece of a way to implement [business logic](https://en.wikipedia.org/wiki/Business_logic)
+- store global app state (the only instance of `GlobalModel`);
-- **Feature** is a way to represent any app functionality
+- process state transitions (instances of `Action` data type that mutate the `GlobalModel` instance stored inside dispatcher);
-- **Dispatcher**
+- deliver notifications about global state mutations to subscribed observers (this is how we can interconnect different parts/scopes of the app, including delivering updates to GUI in "reactive" style).

 ## How to use